jonasjaeger-sci/mod905/examples/test/test-cp2k/test-cp2k/README.rst

 The test can be run by executing:

+python test_cp2k.py

+and

-python test_gromacs.py
+python test_cp2k_step.py

-Note that additional settings can be set for the engine using the engine.rst file and that you can also set the subcycles, timestep, and the number of steps to perform here.
+Note 1: additional settings can be set for the engine using the engine.rst file and that you can also set the subcycles, timestep, and the number of steps to perform here.

+Note 2: test_cp2k.py will also invoke a test to compare the simulations results between the forward and backward path.

 Important
 ---------